marceloarc/ForHonorAutoParryPython/README.md

 * Color Settings: Do not use any colorblind settings in the game.
 * Field of View (FOV): Set to 81.
 * Contrast: Set to 55.
+* In the interface options, I recommend leaving the game mode option in "minimal"
 * Graphics Settings: Disable the following features:
     * Shadows
     * Motion Blur